Ademun/Axonometry/README.md

 P to create a polygon

-DEL to delete a vertex
+DEL to delete a point